First licenced as VK1DA in July 1965 aged 16.

 Operated in Brunei 88-91 as V85DA on HF and 6 metres.

 I currently hold both VK1DA and VK2UH.
-I use VK2UH at home in Yass and use VK1DA when in VK1, either mobile, at a SOTA summit and for field days, both HF and VHF+.
+I use VK2UH at home in Yass and use VK1DA when in VK1 or when mobile or portable at a SOTA summit or on a field day, both HF and VHF+.

 Bands and modes

 HF and VHF/UHF, SSB and CW.

 My main interests are Dx on HF, mainly CW, DX on VHF and SOTA.
 I am intrigued by the MF and LF bands now available to VK amateurs and want to try 472-477 kHz as soon as I can.

 SOTA is a recently developed special interest in Australia and I have participated as a chaser and activator.
 I am the Association manager for VK2 area (New South Wales) where we currently have over 1100 summits registered with the SOTA programme in the UK.